State Capitol Room 411

 Sitka AK, 99835

 Representative Jonathan Kreiss-Tomkins represents Sitka and 21 other rural Southeast Alaska communities in the Alaska House of Representatives.
-At twenty-seven years old, he is the youngest member of the legislature.
-He cares deeply for rural Alaska and the issues its small communities face.

 Jonathan was born and raised in Sitka, and achieved the rank of Eagle Scout while growing up.
 He attended Yale College for three years before leaving school early to run for the Alaska Legislature.